mrvisser/sealerate/README.md

 ## Sealerate

-Sealerate is a simple library that provides a convenience function `values[T]` that dynamically creates a set of all instances of a sealed class.
+Sealerate is a small (3rd-party-dependency-free) library that provides a convenience function `values[T]` that dynamically creates a set of all instances of a sealed class.

 ## Set Up

 Sealerate is available for both Scala 2.10 and 2.11.
-If you are using sbt, simply add the following to your `build.sbt`:
+If you are using sbt, add the following to your `build.sbt`:

 ```
 resolvers += Resolver.sonatypeRepo("releases")